ggandor/lightspeed.nvim/README.md

 becomes too chaotic.
 Please do follow this one advice.

 #### Notes

-* Lightspeed will not override your - or other plugins' - custom mappings, unless explicitly told so.
-If you, for any reason, would like to revert to the native behaviour of certain keys, that is, would not like to use some features of the plugin at all, check `:h lightspeed-disable-default-mappings` (spoiler
-  alert: `unmap`).

 * While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the